beaurancourt/blog/markdown/healthy-mmo-economy.md

 achivements for defeating content).

-Second, make that gear *eventually* break through use, and require more of the same sort of gear.
+Second, make that gear *eventually* break through use, and require more of the same sort of gear to repair it.
+In order to repair your onlyxia scale cloak, you need to dismantle another onyxia scale cloak to patch it up.
 This creates a gear-sink that scales with player activity.

 > create inflationary currency systems where the amount of currency minted by the game (dropped by monsters, rewarded by quests) outpaces the